Home Search Index of men A-Z

 Trade: Valet.

-Sent money home from the Crimea to his wife, Mary, then living at No. 50 Great Brook Street, Birmingham.
+Thomas Griffiths sent money home from the Crimea to his wife, Mary, then living at 50, Great Brook Street, Birmingham.

 Sent to Scutari on the 3rd of October 1855 and invalided to England on the 13th of December 1855.